 The question of whether or not it’s smart to buy an extended auto warranty can certainly have more than one right answer, depending on your specific circumstances.
 If you’re a driver who likes to have a new car every few years and sells or trades in the old model while it’s still under factory warranty, an extended warranty might not make little or no sense for you.
-However, on the other hand, if you plan on keeping your vehicle past its original warranty term, or as some like to say “until the wheels fall off,” then having an extended warranty (also sometimes referred to as an “vehicle service contract”) makes total sense.
+However, on the other hand, if you plan on keeping your vehicle past its original warranty term, or as some like to say, “until the wheels fall off,” then having an extended warranty (also sometimes referred to as a “vehicle service contract”) makes total sense.
 As your initial safety net is now gone when the manufacturer’s warranty expires and you’re left liable for the cost of auto repairs.

 When deciding whether or not to purchase an extended auto warranty, it comes down to how likely your car is to break down and how much it would cost you if it did.
 For some of us, paying $1,300 to have your air conditioning system replaced might not be an issue and merely an “expense of car ownership.”
-But for the majority of us, it isn’t likely we have an additional $1,300 just laying around, waiting for that AC unit to go out.
-While cars these days are being built to be more reliable and durable, the repairs have become more extensive and expensive.
+But for most of us, it isn’t likely we have an additional $1,300 just laying around, waiting for that AC unit to go out.
+While cars are being built to be more reliable and durable, the repairs have become more extensive and expensive.

 Dealership Extended Car Warranties

 If you’re buying a new car or truck, the first place you’ll probably hear about an extended auto warranty is when you’re signing paperwork in the dealership’s finance office.
-You may have already been on the lot for hours looking at different models and taking test-drives before deciding on which vehicle to purchase.
+You may have already been on the lot for hours looking at different models and taking test drives before deciding on which vehicle to purchase.
 Then, more time is spent haggling over price and terms before you ever make it to the back office to finalize the deal.
 Once there, you’ll have other decisions to make, such as whether to order add-on applications like undercoating or upholstery fabric treatment.

 Third-Party Extended Auto Warranties

 You can purchase an extended auto warranty at any time, although waiting until the original factory coverage has expired will generally mean paying a higher premium rate.
 The most advantageous time for purchase may be near the end of the original warranty term.
-At that point you can do some shopping around to find out what types of coverage and rates are available for your year and model vehicle.
+At that point, you can do some shopping around to find out what types of coverage and rates are available for your year and model vehicle.
 This will give you a basis for comparison from one policy to another.
-It’s important though, that you carefully choose where to purchase extended warranty policy.
+It’s important, though, that you carefully choose where to purchase an extended warranty policy.
 While the selection of providers is very large, many will most likely not fit your requirements for a quality warranty provider.
 These contracts are typically filled with fine print that will ensure that your policy isn’t worth the price of the paper it’s printed on.
-Avoid these companies at all cost and opt for a reputable and trustworthy one!
+Avoid these companies at all costs and opt for a reputable and trustworthy one!

 Just as important, check out the list of exclusions, which are items not covered.
 Fully comprehensive coverage, commonly referred to as a “bumper-to-bumper auto warranty,” is best, but we want to make sure you’re aware that it is also the highest priced.
-But most drivers know from their auto insurance statements, that the more coverage you place on your vehicle, the more expensive it will be.
-Even the most comprehensive coverage, however, is worthless if you’re buying from a untrustworthy company.
-If the warranty is being underwritten by a company that may be gone next month or next year, your policy will not be valid and you’ll be out quite a bit of money.
+But most drivers know from their auto insurance statements that the more coverage you place on your vehicle, the more expensive it will be.
+Even the most comprehensive coverage, however, is worthless if you’re buying from an untrustworthy company.
+If the warranty is being underwritten by a company that may be gone next month or next year, your policy will not be valid, and you’ll be out quite a bit of money.
 Check out the financial history and claims-paying reputation of any company you’re considering.
 And while you’re at it, ask their rating with the Better Business Bureau and whether the company is certified by the Vehicle Protection Association.
-These are two very important factors to consider when choosing a protection plan from one the best extended car warranty companies.
+These are two very important factors to consider when choosing a protection plan from one of the best extended car warranty companies.

 Is an Extended Auto Warranty a Smart Buy?

-Your vehicle was fully protected when it was new, but now that is getting along in years and starting to show its true mileage, wouldn’t now be the time you would need protection the most?
+Your vehicle was fully protected when it was new, but now that it is getting along in years and starting to show its true mileage, wouldn’t now be the time you would need protection the most?
 Get your free quote from Endurance today on vehicle protection and know that you’re working with the nation’s premier provider of extended vehicle protection.
 We are the only direct-to-consumer protection provider that is both B+ rated by the Better Business Bureau and Gold-Certified by the Vehicle Protection Association.
-We offer affordable payment plans to fit into any budget and our award-winning customer service is always here to assist.
+We offer affordable payment plans to fit into any budget, and our award-winning customer service is always here to assist.
 At the end of the day, the question really isn’t whether or not it is smart to buy an extended car warranty, but rather, can you afford not to?
 Call us today to get back to the world of worry-free driving!